Who is Professional Adjustment Corp?

 Should I contact or pay Professional Adjustment Corp?

-The best way to go about dealing with Professional Adjustment Corp is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Professional Adjustment Corp for millions of clients nationwide.
+The most effective way to deal with Professional Adjustment Corp is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Professional Adjustment Corp on behalf of their clients.

 And they may be able to help you too.